Kosovo Serbs clash with police over smuggler arrests | DW | 13.10.2021

 At least 10 Serbs and six police officers were injured on Wednesday in clashes that broke out after police carried out raids on suspected smugglers in an ethnic Serb area of northern Kosovo.

-The incidents come at a time when relations between Kosovo and Serbia are at a particularly low ebb after a row last month sparked by Kosovo's ban on cars with Serbian registration plates entering its territory, which came in response to Serbia's similar yearslong ban on vehicles traveling the other way.
+The incidents come at a time when relations between Kosovo and Serbia are particularly low after a row in September sparked by Kosovo's ban on cars with Serbian registration plates, which came in response to Serbia's similar yearslong ban on vehicles traveling the other way.

-Kosovo police said that ethnic Serbs angered by the anti-smuggling raids barricaded roads north of the town of Mitrovica and attacked police officers.
+Kosovo police said ethnic Serbs angered by the anti-smuggling raids barricaded roads north of the town of Mitrovica and attacked officers.
 The officers deployed tear gas and stun grenades in response.

 The head of a hospital in the town, Zlatan Elek, said one ethnic Serb suffered serious gunshot wounds and several others were lightly injured.